 Progressive Feedback Control Strategies for Thermal Spray Processes: Particle Injection, Process Maps, and In-situ Sensing Properties

 Small Business Information

-Long Island High Technology Incubator 25 Health Sciences Drive Stony Brook, NY -
+Long Island High Technology Incubator, 25 Health Sciences Drive, Stony Brook, NY, -

 Chief Operating Officer